AzulGarza/lineartestr/paper/paper.md

 The package `lineartestr` also contains special functions to plot each of the tests (`plot_dl_test` for the `dominguez_lobato_test`).
 This plots can be useful to get a visual description of the statistic's distribution, the statistic's value and the test's critical values.

 # Acknowledgements

+We thank Daniela Baltazar Cerros and Kin Gutiérrez Olivares for their support and feedback.

 # References